 Capital expenditure is defined as the purchase, improvement or enhancement of an asset, where the benefit of the expenditure will last beyond the year in which it was incurred.
-Capital expenditure for 2021/22 was £1.989m against a revised budget of £2.871m.
+Capital expenditure for 2022/23 was £4.235m against a revised budget of £5.358m.

-Some major improvement works on the Live Fire rig at Ashford were delayed until 2022/23 (£82k), Premises works included replacements of boilers and roofs and during the year further roofing works were identified so the budget increased, although the work was delayed at four stations due to a number of issues that arose in appointing a contractor, so planned expenditure slipped into 2022/23 (£502k).
-Boiler replacement costs were higher than expected, offset by a small saving against generators (£8k).
-Whilst the installation of the Mobile Data Terminals (MDTs) and companion devices on appliances is now complete, £148k of expenditure on the project has slipped to 2022/23 as there have been delays in securing a contractor to install the new cradle point aerial system and work is also ongoing in relation to the development of the MDT software.
-During the year 6 fire engines were delivered, fitted out for use and brought into operation.
-Delivery of a number of vehicles were undertaken during the year including, pool cars, a dog van and some specialist vehicles which between them were £15k less than budget.
-A delay in the delivery of the ladder truck has meant that £48k has now been slipped into 2022/23 and £95k of programmed spend for prime mover vehicles has also slipped into 2022/23 due to an extended lead time for the delivery of the chassis.
-The table below gives a breakdown of the net £882k underspend compared to the revised budget.
+The station development programme has seen some major improvement works on the Live Fire rig at Ashford delayed until 2023/24 (£743k) and the remaining balance for the control project has rolled forward into 2023/24 (3k), Premises works included replacements of boilers, generators and roofs.
+Roofing work was delayed at one station due to issues with the main contractor, so planned expenditure has slipped into 2023/24.
+Whilst the installation of the Mobile Data Terminals (MDTs) and companion devices on appliances is now complete, £97k of expenditure on the project has slipped to 2023/24 as there have been delays in installing the new cradle point aerial system and work is still ongoing in relation to the development of the MDT software.
+This is partly offset by a small overspend of £2k on the replacement printers and photocopiers IT project.
+During the year 63 new Response cars were brought into operation with the remaining 3 due early in 2023/24, hence £129k was rolled forward to 2023/24 to fund this purchase.
+Delivery of several vehicles were undertaken during the year, including a mobile ladder truck, a Prime mover, a Motorcycle and the two pool cars that slipped from year.
+We also purchased a Drone and a Rolling Road for the new workshop.
+These were not part of the revised budget as they were purchased late in the year (£-44k) A delay in the delivery of a support vehicle and the line rescue unit has meant that £145k has now been slipped into 2023/24.

+The table below gives a breakdown of the net £1.124m underspend compared to the revised budget.

-Capital Budget Outturn 2021/22
+Capital Budget Outturn 2022/23

-All figures shown are in £'000 Original Budget Revised Budget Outturn Variance Station development programme 3,595 366 284 -82 Premises 74 617 123 -494 Information and communication systems 514 338 190 -148 Vehicles and equipment 6,223 1,550 1,392 -158 Total 10,406 2,871 1,989 Net Capital Budget Underspend · -882
+All figures shown are in £'000 Original Budget Revised Outturn Variance

+Buugei Budget Outturn Variance

+Station development programme 4,660 1,700 954 746

+Premises 272 824 771 53

+Information and communication systems 285 299 204 95

+Vehicles and equipment 7,974 2,536 2,306 230

+Total 13,191 5,359 4,235

+Net Capital Budget Underspend · 1,124